Industrial Workers of the World (Chile): Repression and reorganisation

 In 1925, the IWW-C experienced a split and many of its strongest unions left to form the Chilean Regional Workers' Federation (FORCH).
 In 1927, following the installation of a dictatorship under Carlos Ibáñez del Campo, the IWW-C was broken up, as it had been strongest opponent of the government's labor code.
 The leaders of the IWW-C were deported to Más Afuera and the Aysén Region.

 In previous decades, the Argentine Regional Workers' Federation (FORA) had attempted to hold a continental congress of anarcho-syndicalist trade union centers; the Chilean federation accepted the invitation, but no congress was successfully held until the 1920s.
 In May 1929, Latin American members of the IWA established the Continental American Workers Association (Asociación Continental Americana de Trabajadores; ACAT).
 In its constitution, the ACAT excluded the IWW from participation, criticising the North American union for having a "top-down" approach to proletarian internationalism.

 Following the deposition of Ibáñez in 1931, Chilean anarcho-syndicalists reorganised themselves.
-They established the General Confederation of Workers (Chile)|General Confederation of Workers (Confederación General de Trabajadores; CGT), which was active in the country throughout the 1930s.
+They established the General Confederation of Workers (Confederación General de Trabajadores; CGT), which was active in the country throughout the 1930s.
 The CGT abandoned the old organisational model of the IWW, instead taking up the regional federation model of the FORA.
 By the 1950s, the Chilean CGT had dissolved into the Central Única de Trabajadores de Chile.
 In 1938, the Chilean IWW was briefly revived; in 1944, it organized a number of public meetings in Santiago and invited people of various different ideologies to speak.